Florida Golf Cart Laws (Rules for Safe Driving)

 Under Florida laws, golf carts and low-speed vehicles (LSVs) serve different purposes.

-Golf carts are mainly for short hops within a neighborhood or golf course and can't exceed 20 miles per hour.
+Golf carts are mainly used for short trips within a neighborhood or golf course and cannot exceed 20 miles per hour.

 On the other hand, LSVs, equipped with more safety features like headlights, taillights, and turn signals, can legally hit the streets but must stay under certain speed limits.

-They require a driver's license to operate, alongside necessary documentation such as title, registration tag, and insurance.
+They require a driver's license to operate, along with necessary documentation such as a title, registration tag, and insurance.

 You are modifying your golf cart to go faster than 20 mph, transforming it into an LSV.